NaberaHarsh/ToDoList-/README.md

 or
 yarn start
 ```
+The project will start running on [http://localhost:3000](http://localhost:3000/) in your browser

 ## Features
 You can make the list of the tasks for yourself or for others using the form